-A. Zone AO zones areis depicted on Flood Insurance Rate Maps (FIRMS).
-They coincide The zone coincides with areas subject to a one hundred-year flood where depths vary between one and three feet.
-Zone AO zones areis associated with areas where sheet flow is most evident; i.e., where there is no clear channel.
-Flood depths appear on the FIRM.

-B. Proposed construction in anZone AO zone mustshall comply with the General Standards provided in Section 17.84.140, excepting areas specifically covered in this section.
-C. New construction and substantial improvements of residential structures in Zone AO zones shall:

-1. Have the lowest floor, including basement, elevated one foot above the highest adjacent grade of the building site; or a minimum of

-2. Have the lowest floor, including basement, elevated one foot above the flood depth number specified on the FIRM; (at least two feet if no depth number is specified);
+- A. Zone AO is depicted on Flood Insurance Rate Maps (FIRMS).
+The zone coincides with areas subject to a one hundred-year flood where depths vary between one and three feet.
+Zone AO is associated with areas where sheet flow is most evident; i.e., where there is no clear channel.
+Flood depths appear on the FIRM. - B. Proposed construction in Zone AO shall comply with the General Standards provided in Section 17.84.140, excepting areas specifically covered in this section. - C. New construction and substantial improvements of residential structures in Zone AO shall: - 1.
+Have the lowest floor, including basement, elevated above the highest adjacent grade of the building site a minimum of - one foot above the flood depth number specified on the FIRM (at least two feet if no depth number is specified); - 2.
+Have adequate drainage paths around structures on slopes to guide floodwaters around and away from proposed structures. - D. New construction and substantial improvements of non-residential structures in Zone AO shall: - 1.
+Have the lowest floor, including basement, elevated above the highest adjacent grade of the building site a minimum of one foot above flood depth number specified on the FIRM at least two feet if no depth number is specified); or together with attendant utility and sanitary facilities, be completely floodproofed to or above that level so that any space below is watertight; walls shall be substantially impermeable to the passage of water and structural components shall have the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
+If floodproofingmethod is used, compliance shall be certified by a registered professional engineer.
+Such certifications shall be provided to the official as set forth in Section 17.84.070(C). - 2.

-3.2.
 Have adequate drainage paths around structures on slopes to guide floodwaters around and away from proposed structures.

-D. New construction and substantial improvements of non-residential structures in Zone AO zones-shall-either:

-1. Have the lowest floor, including basement, elevated one foot above the highest adjacent grade of the building site; or

-2. Have the lowest floor, including basement, a minimum of one foot above the flood depth number; or

-3. Together specified on the FIRM (at least two feet if no depth number is specified); or together with attendant utility and sanitary facilities, be completely floodproofed to or above that level so that any space below is watertight; walls shall be substantially impermeable to the passage of water and structural components shall have the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy...; If floodproofingmethod is used, compliance shall be certified by a registered professional engineer.
-Such certifications shall be provided to the official as set forth in Section 17.84.070(C).

-4. Compliance with subdivision (3) above, shall be certified by a registered professional engineer;

-5.2.
-Have adequate drainage paths around structures on slopes to guide floodwaters around and away from proposed structures.

-17.84.200 Special regulations for development in the Scappoose Creek floodway fringe (Zones A, AE, and AO-zones).
+17.84.200 Special regulations for development in the Scappoose Creek floodway fringe (Zones A, AE, and AO).

-A. Proposed development or substantial improvement in the Scappoose Creek floodway fringe mustshall conform with applicable general and specific standards in Section 17.84.140, and special standards in Zone AO-zones (Sections 17.84.190 and 17.84.200);

-B. In addition to the application requirements for the specific proposal, the development application shall contain a registered professional engineer's certification that the proposed project will not cause a rise in base flood elevation during a one hundred-year event as it exists on the current FIRM Flood Insurance Rate Map effective August 16, 1988 or create additions that would be detrimental to adjacent or neighboring properties.
+- A. Proposed development or substantial improvement in the Scappoose Creek floodway fringe shall conform with applicable general and specific standards in Section 17.84.140, and special standards in Zone AO (Sections 17.84.190 and 17.84.200); - B. In addition to the application requirements for the specific proposal, the development application shall contain a registered professional engineer's certification that the proposed project will not cause a rise in base flood elevation during a one hundred-year event as it exists on the current FIRM Flood Insurance Rate Map or create additions that would be detrimental to adjacent or neighboring properties.

-17.84.210 Storage, placement or stockpiling buoyant or hazardous materials in flood hazard areas (Zones A, AE, and AO, shaded X zones).
+17.84.210 Storage, placement or stockpiling buoyant or hazardous materials in flood hazard areas (Zones A, AE, and AO).

-A. The transportation of buoyant or hazardous materials (Note: see Section 17.84.015, Definitions) from rising floodwaters contributes to the community's flood hazard.
-Accordingly, a permit mustshall be obtained from the planning commission prior to storage, placement or stockpiling in a flood hazard zone (A, AE, AO).
-The application shall be processed according to Chapter 17.162.

-1. In determining whether or not a permit will be granted to store, place or stockpile buoyant or hazardous materials in a flood hazard area, the planning commission shall consider the following:
+- A. The transportation of buoyant or hazardous materials (Note: see Section 17.84.015, Definitions) from rising floodwaters contributes to the community's flood hazard.
+Accordingly, a permit shall be obtained from the planning commission prior to storage, placement or stockpiling in a flood hazard zone (A, AE, AO).
+The application shall be processed according to Chapter 17.162. - 1.
+In determining whether or not a permit will be granted to store, place or stockpile buoyant or hazardous materials in a flood hazard area, the planning commission shall consider the following: